Geeksltd/GCop/Rules/GCop135.md

 ## Rule description

-In the Switch,Case,Default statementsts, if there is no match with a constant expression, the statement associated with the default keyword is executed.
+In the `Switch, Case, Default` statements, if there is no match with a constant expression, the statement associated with the default keyword is executed.
 If the default keyword is not used, control passes to the statement following the switch block.

 The default case can appear in any order in the switch statement.
 Regardless of its order in the source code, it is always evaluated last, after all case labels have been evaluated.

-It is prefered to use default statement :
+It is preferred to use default statement :

 * To 'catch' an unexpected value.